AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Optional remarks for students : `remark`

-Allows adding or editing remarks for a person
+Allows adding, editing or removing remarks for a person

 Format: `remark INDEX r/REMARK`